csiro-robotics/HOTFormerLoc/README.md

 ```

 ### CS-Wild-Places
-We train on our novel CS-Wild-Places dataset, introduced in further detail in our [paper](https://csiro-robotics.github.io/HOTFormerLoc/).
+We train on our novel CS-Wild-Places dataset, introduced in further detail in our [paper](https://arxiv.org/abs/2503.08140).
 CS-Wild-Places is built upon the ground traversals introduced by Wild-Places, so it is required to download the Wild-Places dataset alongside our data.

-Download the dataset [here](https://csiro-robotics.github.io/HOTFormerLoc/), and place or symlink the data in `data/CS-Wild-Places`.
+Download the dataset from [CSIRO's data access portal](https://data.csiro.au/collection/csiro:64896), and place or symlink the data in `data/CS-Wild-Places`.
+Note that our experiments only require the post-processed submaps, so you can ignore the raw submaps if space is an issue.

-Assuming you have followed the above instructions to setup Wild-Places (generating train/test pickles is not required), you can use the below command to postprocess the Wild-Places ground submaps into the format required for CS-Wild-Places (set num_workers to a sensible number for your system).
+Assuming you have followed the above instructions to setup Wild-Places (generating train/test pickles is not required), you can use the below command to post-process the Wild-Places ground submaps into the format required for CS-Wild-Places (set num_workers to a sensible number for your system).
 Note that this may take several hours depending on your CPU:
 ```
 cd datasets/CSWildPlaces
 python postprocess_wildplaces_ground.py \